danielayalarivas/danielayalarivas/README.md

 # Daniel Ayala Rivas

-I am Daniel Ayala Rivas, and I am a resourceful, adaptable, and dynamic Mechanical/Chemical & Petroleum Engineer with widespread experience in both national and international drilling, completions, and workover.
-I have been recognized for accomplishing the plan, design, and execution of complex delineation, horizontal and thermal Steam-Assisted Gravity Drainage (SAGD) wells.
-I have proven success with prepared high-level directional plans, casing designs, hydraulic evaluations, torque and drag analysis, drilling and completion programs, and stick diagrams following the Alberta Energy regulator (AER) requirements.
+A resourceful, adaptable, and dynamic Mechanical/Chemical & Petroleum Engineer with widespread experience in both national and international drilling, completions, workover, abandonment, and production.
+Recognized for accomplishing the plan, design, and execution of complex delineation, horizontal and thermal Steam-Assisted Gravity Drainage (SAGD) wells.
+Proven success with hands-on and troubleshooting contributions to complete drilling jobs on-site.
+Prepared high-level directional plans, casing designs, hydraulic evaluations, torque and drag analysis, drilling and completion programs, and stick diagrams following the Alberta Energy Regulator (AER) requirements.
+Experienced engineer with expertise in data analytics, data visualization, data quality, and data access.
+Proven track record of analyzing production and drilling datasets using WellView and Electronic Drilling Recorder (EDR) data sources to analyze controllable drilling parameters and predict the rate of penetration of a Steam Assisted Gravity Drainage (SAGD) production well.

 ## Skills and Experience

-* 💻 Python / Machine Learning / Artificial Intelligence
+* 💻 Python / Machine Learning / Artificial Intelligence / C#
 * :atom: Well Design / Casing Design  / Hydraulics/ Torque & Drag design
 * 🌡️ Horizontal and thermal SAGD drilling and completions experience
 * 👨‍🏫 Project managenet / Teamwork  / Project implementation / Time management